 We’re coming into a presidential election year.
 The US population is extremely polarized in their views.
 Would you say it’s all the more important of a time as a musician and songwriter to raise awareness of the issues that are meaningful to you?

 Absolutely.
 I feel like the songwriter or artist is able to enter into spaces that maybe they couldn’t if they didn’t have an instrument in hand.
 If you look at my audience, a big portion of it is age 50 and older retired caucasian males.
 I’m a window into what they see in other cultures.
 Even if they don’t want to hear it, or don’t know what’s happening, if I told a story and played a song, I’ve done my job.
 That’s what happens when you share art and music in a way that makes them talk and converse.
-In a music venue, there are many people that are different form each other.
+In a music venue, there are many people that are different from each other.
 That’s the space to do it and start the conversation.

 Tell us how you hooked up with Takamine. it’s a different kind of story than that of most of our endorsed artists.